Area of Study in Property Law

 Gain an understanding of the fundamental principles of property law.
 You’ll also learn about stewardship as you study the challenges of limited resources and risks that confront the ownership, possession, use, transfer, and regulation of real property.

-To earn your Certificate of Concentration in Property, you must complete the following courses with a grade of B- or higher:
+To earn your Area of Study in Property, you must complete each of the following courses with a grade of B- or higher:

 - Real Estate Transactions and Development